pixie-io/docs.px.dev/content/en/installing-pixie/03-install-guides/02-self-hosted-pixie.md

 order: 2
 ---

-Get Pixie fully-managed with [Pixie Community Cloud](https://docs.pixielabs.ai/installing-pixie/install-guides/community-cloud-for-pixie) (free forever) or run on your own infrastructure with the following self-managed option.
+Get Pixie fully managed with [Pixie Community Cloud](/installing-pixie/install-guides/community-cloud-for-pixie) (free forever) or run on your own infrastructure with the following self-managed option.

 ## Prerequisites